 Negative Isotype Controls

-- The AD surface antigen of the Hepatitis B virus (HBsAg) is a protein component of the viral envelope that is predominantly expressed in the cytoplasm of infected hepatocytes.
+- Recombinant Hepatitis surface antigen is a S. cerevisiae derived preparation of the AD subtype surface antigen of the Hepatitis B virus (HBsAg), a protein component of the viral envelope predominantly expressed in the cytoplasm of infected hepatocytes.
 HBsAg has antigenic heterogeneity; two pairs of the subtypes d/y and w/r lead to antigenic combinations of adw, ayw, adr, and ayr.

 Hepatitis B infection is normally diagnosed using serological tests that detect HBsAg.
 If HBsAg is detected in the blood for longer than six months, chronic hepatitis B is diagnosed.

 Additional Hepatitis B Surface Antigen ad Formats

 Recommended Secondary Antibody